 I received my B.A. in Sociology from the University of South Florida in 2003.
 I almost majored in Biology, but Sociology drew me in instead.
-I question that decision, but I loved Sociology.
-After college, I worked briefly at an adoption agency and then at a Montessori school before having my first child.
+After college, I worked briefly at an adoption agency and then at a Montessori school.
+My supportive husband is from India and I went from having an Italian last name to an Indian last name (which some people have mistaken as Italian!).
 I have been a stay at home mom for many years now, something I’ve treasured.
 But I always made time for some hobbies and writing, as hard as it is with little ones in the house!
 I sold handmade items on Etsy here and here for a couple of years and I really enjoy creative communities.
 I would love to work with books and words for the rest of my life, whether it’s with my own published stories and full time writing, or in a library or educational setting.
-That’s where I see myself.

 After 27 years in Florida, I moved with my family to Alabama in 2011.
 Quite a change!
 I lived by forests, hills and mountains near Birmingham.
 I finally had seasons in my life again.
 But the local legends were of scary tornadoes!

 We made yet another big move summer 2016, this time to a suburb of Raleigh, N.C.
 We haven’t been here long, but I love it already.

 It fits with our family.
 Wonderful schools, family activities, museums, techie things, international diversity and good food.
 Maybe now the legends we hear will be of where to find a fantastic food truck before it drives off!